-Every year, 100s of 16-19 year olds choose Bridgwater College as the place for their AS/A Level studies.
+Every year, 100s of 16-19 year olds choose Bridgwater & Taunton College as the place for their A Level studies.
 We currently offer more subjects than a traditional school sixth form can provide, and a broader choice than is available at many other colleges.
-We also offer subjects you may not have had the chance to study before, and the chance to combine AS/A Levels with vocational qualifications.
+We also offer subjects you may not have had the chance to study before, and the chance to combine A Levels with vocational qualifications.

-You can apply for our AS & A Levels courses online, using the button below.
+A Levels at Bridgwater & Taunton College are open to students who are under 19 on August 31 on their year of enrolment.
+You can apply for our A Levels courses online, using the button below.
 During the process, when you have entered your personal details, you will be able to pick the courses you wish to study.Apply Online

 A Levels demand more individual, in-depth study than GCSEs, are the main route into higher education and are universally recognised by employers.
 They will provide you with an in-depth knowledge of your chosen subjects and will help you develop a range of transferable skills, such as analysis, composition, extended writing and an increased understanding of the quality of research, plus relevant practical skills within each subject.

-In order to continue to attract the most gifted and talented students to Bridgwater College, we have recently introduced the Bridgwater College Academic Scholarship Programme.
+In order to continue to attract the most gifted and talented students to Bridgwater & Taunton College, we have recently introduced the Bridgwater & Taunton College Academic Scholarship Programme.

 What our students say

 “The staff at the College have made it an enjoyable and easy place to learn.
 My French teacher was especially helpful, giving up spare time to help improve my writing and speaking.
 Getting my grades at the end of the year after all the hard work I have put in is very rewarding.
 Becoming an Ambassador and entering French speaking competitions has given me vital confidence for the future and I have made many new friends and been involved with College events and social activities.”